Sim racing: Further developments (2003–present)

-In 2010, Kunos Simulazioni started developing Assetto Corsa, a sim built on experience gained from netKar Pro and Ferrari Virtual Academy but with an entirely new engine.
+Kunos Simulazioni began development on Assetto Corsa in 2010, a sim built on experience gained from their previous games netKar Pro and Ferrari Virtual Academy but with an entirely new engine.
+The game was officially released in December 2014.
 The new engine was designed to provide extensive and detailed tools for modding, allowing players to create highly detailed content with minimal effort.
-It was released on Windows through Steam's Early Access program in November 2013, with the full version releasing in December 2014.
+The engine's sheer modding capabilities have since kept the game widely played for years beyond its lifespan.